YunzZhang/SIV/README.md

     pip3 install -r requirements.txt

 # Preparation
-    You can download the required test data and pre-trained models from the following anonymous link.
+    You can download the required test data and pre-trained models from this anonymous link.
 Please place them in the 'test_data' and 'pretrained' directories, respectively.

 # Evaluate
     For example, to evaluate "Problem 1 dt=21", you may run